suhailnepal/learning-git/notes.md

 This is very common in the following, here branch1 is the name of the branch `git push --set-upstream origin branch1`

+### Head

+Head is a pointer which tells us where the current branch is pointing.
+The other way to look at this, it tells us where we are working at the moment.